L'Orfeo: Recording history

 The first recording of L'Orfeo was issued in 1939, a freely adapted version of Monteverdi's music by Giacomo Benvenuti, given by the orchestra of La Scala Milan conducted by Ferrucio Calusio.
 In 1949, for the recording of the complete opera by the Berlin Radio Orchestra conducted by Helmut Koch, the new medium of long-playing records (LPs) was used.
 The advent of LP recordings was, as Harold C. Schonberg later wrote, an important factor in the postwar revival of interest in Renaissance and Baroque music, and from the mid-1950s recordings of L'Orfeo have been issued on many labels.
 The 1969 recording by Nikolaus Harnoncourt and the Vienna Concentus Musicus, using Harnoncourt's edition based on period instruments, was praised for "making Monteverdi's music sound something like the way he imagined".
 In 1981 Siegfried Heinrich, with the Early Music Studio of the Hesse Chamber Orchestra, recorded a version which re-created the original Striggio libretto ending, adding music from Monteverdi's 1616 ballet Tirsi e Clori for the Bacchante scenes.
-Among more recent recordings, that of Emmanuelle Haïm in 2004 has been praised for its dramatic effect.
+A few dozen commercial audio recordings have been released since 1939.

+The first video recording was released in 1978, with Nikolaus Harnoncourt (conductor) and Jean-Pierre Ponnelle (director).
+Since then nine video recordings have been commercially released.
+See L'Orfeo discography.